patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
   ```

-The **Kebernetes CLI** is now installed and will be used later in the workshop
+The **Kubernetes CLI** is now installed, and is used later in the workshop.

 ### Install the ICP CLI <a name="bxcli"></a>
-1. In the terminal window, issue the following commands to download the **IBM Cloud CLI**
+1. In the terminal window, run the following commands to download the **IBM Cloud CLI**

   ```
   cd /tmp